mroth/scmpuff/README.md

 That said, it does a lot more than I need, and I have a bit of an obsession with having my core tools being lean and mean.
 In addition, the cross-platform story is not great, and functionality on MacOSX/Darwin can be a bit buggy.
-I've attempted to contribute some patches back to scm_breeze over the years, [with limited success][patches].
+I've attempted to contribute some [patches to scm_breeze over the years][patches], with limited success.

 That said, I don't see scmpuff as a replacement or competitor for scm_breeze, but rather as a complimentary tool for people who may prefer a "lite" version.